CatarinaCarolina/adv-omics-metagenomics/docs/data-processing/intro.md

 Examples:

-- rens_holmer, pw4rens
+- rens.holmer, pw4rens
-- marnix_medema, pw4marnix
+- marnix.medema, pw4marnix

 _In theory this makes it easy to find out another person’s credentials, we trust the participants to not take advantage of this._